Teachers and Staff

 Cristina is originally from Mendoza, Argentina.
 She has been with MSH since 2006.
 Cristina’s favorite activities include shopping and spending time with her family, especially her grandson.

-Angela Harber grew up in a small town in North Mississippi.
+Angela grew up in a small town in North Mississippi.
 She attended the University of Alabama and earned her B.S. in Environmental Science.
 After graduating, Angela moved to Mentone, AL and worked at an amazing environmental education camp, Nature’s Classroom.
 Working with many schools, she noticed a wonderful difference in the Montessori schools, and talked a lot with the various Montessori teachers that brought their students to the camp.
 After moving to Huntsville, Angela immediately inquired about local Montessori schools and met with Mrs. Kathy O’Reilly at MSH.
 She fell in love with the school and program, and began working as the elementary assistant in 2008.
 She followed up with completing the North American Montessori Center Lower Elementary certification.
 She became a co-lead teacher and then a lead teacher.
-Angela will complete her American Montessori Society (AMS) Lower Elementary Credential through the Center for Montessori Training, North Carolina in the summer of 2014.
+Angela holds an American Montessori Society (AMS) Lower Elementary Credential through the Center for Montessori Training, North Carolina.
 Angela enjoys hiking, gardening, and reading.

 Carmen Vivanco, Elementary Assistant Teacher/ Spanish Teacher